google/best/README.md

 # best
 Bam Error Stats Tool (best): analysis of error types in aligned reads.

-This is mainly used to assess the quality of reads after aligning them to a reference assembly.
+`best` is used to assess the quality of reads after aligning them to a reference assembly.

 ## Features